First-time sales outreach response is plummeting. According to Jill Konrath, 97% of all business calls now go to voicemail.

 A positive attitude extends to your voice and how you’re speaking.
 At the same time, if the prospect can’t hear or understand you, all of your work is wasted.
 Follow the four Cs:

 Be Clear.
-Drink water, clear your throat, invest in a good headset, phone, etc..
-Be aware of your accent or the way you say words or numbers.
+Drink water, clear your throat, invest in a good headset, phone, etc. Be as mindful as possible about speaking clearly.

 Be Concise.
 Keep it short and simple.